nicholsss/Software_Secure_Project/README.md

 Injectioning is third most usual security flaw on applications.
 In injectioning attacker injects malicious code or data to the application, this is mostly possible because the lack of validation or sanitization.
 Currently the application is vulnurable for XSS attacks, where attacker can inject malicious javascript to the content field because of the lack of validation and sanization.

-To fix this the request method should be checked that it's actually a valid value by checking ```request.method === 'POST'```, so we can be sure that the value is actually submitted from the form.
+To fix this the request method in addNote should be checked that it's actually a valid value by checking ```request.method === 'POST'```, so we can be sure that the value is actually submitted from the form.
 There should be also added |safe filter to prevent special characters being missread by the application.
 Also using forms that django is providing helps to filter the form data to be correct.